hassanahamed/cmpt-732/README.md

 ## Overview

-This project was done for SFU's CMPT 732 (Big Data I) course, with the goal of
+This project was done for SFU's CMPT 732 (Big Data I) course, with the goal to target a specific problem that arises from the large inflow of unmonitored data on these forums: duplicate questions.
+Our work focuses on StackOverflow, a forum for software developers and programmers, that currently relies on vigilant, high-reputation users to report duplicate questions.
+While this manual method is effective, it is laborious and slow.

+Our project includes extracting duplicate and non-duplicate questions from StackOverflow data.
+Using that data, we have performed data analysis and we have trained two models that can 1) detect if two questions are duplicates and 2) search for similar questions over a large corpus of data.

 Notes on how to run the code can be found in RUNNING.md, and a more detailed overview can be found in the project report (under Documents).